coreui/coreui/README.md

 ### JS

 Many of our components require the use of JavaScript to function.
-Specifically, they require [jQuery](https://jquery.com), [Popper.js](https://popper.js.org/), and our own JavaScript plugins.
-Place the following `<script>`s near the end of your pages, right before the closing `</body>` tag, to enable them. jQuery must come first, then Popper.js, and then our JavaScript plugins.
+Specifically, they require [jQuery](https://jquery.com), [Popper.js](https://popper.js.org/), [Bootstrap](https://getbootstrap.com) and our own JavaScript plugins.
+Place the following `<script>`s near the end of your pages, right before the closing `</body>` tag, to enable them. jQuery must come first, then Popper.js, then Bootstrap, and then our JavaScript plugins.

 ``` html
 <script src="node_modules/jquery/dist/jquery.min.js"></script>